cilium/cilium/Documentation/policy/language.rst

 * `DNS based`: Selects remote, non-cluster, peers using DNS names converted to IPs via DNS lookups.
 It shares all limitations of the `CIDR based` rules above.
-The current implementation simply polls the listed DNS targets without regard for TTLs, and allows traffics from IPs listed in the DNS responses.
+DNS information is acquired by routing DNS traffic via a proxy, or polling for listed DNS targets.
+DNS TTLs are respected.

 .. _Labels based:

 Labels Based